-As of March 1, 2019, all of our named executive officers met their incremental stock ownership requirements.
+As of March 1, 2022, all of our named executive officers met their stock ownership requirements or had less than five years' tenure as an executive officer and were in compliance with the guidelines.
 See "Security Ownership of Directors and Executive Officers."

-A copy of our officers' stock ownership guidelines is available by going to our public web site at [www.potlatchdeltic.com](http://www.potlatchdeltic.com), and selecting "Investor Resources," then "Corporate Governance," and "Officer Stock Ownership Guidelines."
+Our officers' stock ownership guidelines may be viewed by going to our website at www.potlatchdeltic.com, and selecting "Investors," then "Corporate Governance," and "Officer Stock Ownership Guidelines."